 This document provides the framework for Initiation development and Cross-Ice Hockey games for P.C.A.H.A. teams and supersedes the P.C.A.H.A.
-Rules and Regulations, following the directive from BC Hockey's Game Play Best Practices for Initiation Program and Novice.
+Rules and Regulations, following the directive from BC Hockey's Game Play Best Practices for the U7, U8 and U9 divisions.

-1. Cross-Ice Playing Surface
+1. Cross-Ice or Half Ice Playing Surface

-Cross-Ice hockey is used for Initiation (Major) & Female Initiation and Cross-Ice or Half-Ice is used for Novice Divisions (Minor and Major) & Female Novice games (exhibition, league, jamboree and tournament) when a full size hockey rink is used for the game.
-Initiation Minor follows the Introduction to Hockey Program and no teams are formed or games played, with the exception of one jamboree (at the option of the Association).
-However, Initiation Minor is required to use the cross-ice format if a jamboree is held.
+Cross-Ice hockey is used for U7 & Female U7 and Cross-Ice or Half-Ice is used for U8 & U9 & Female U9 games (exhibition, league, jamboree and tournament) when a full size hockey rink is used for the game.
+U6 follows the Introduction to Hockey Program and no teams are formed or games played, with the exception of one jamboree (at the option of the Association).
+However, U6 is required to use the cross-ice format if a jamboree is held.

-The cross-ice format is NOT used when "training" or "small ice" surfaces (rinks smaller than 160 feet by 60 feet) NOTE this applies to the Novice Division ONLY.
+The cross-ice format is NOT used when "training" or "small ice" surfaces (rinks smaller than 160 feet by 60 feet) \NOTE\ this applies to the U8 and U9 Division ONLY.
 However, the same playing rules as for cross-ice hockey must be used when the "training" or "small ice" surfaces are used.

-A variance must be applied for through BC Hockey when using "training" or "small ice" surfaces before games can be played on them.
+\A variance must be applied for through BC Hockey when using "training" or "small ice" surfaces before games can be played on them.